 April 10, 2012 – In response to the Center's 2011 petition, the U.S. Fish and Wildlife Service announced that it may propose 17 species of U.S. freshwater turtles – including the Barbour's map turtle – for CITES protection.

-May 22, 2012 – The Center sent its notice of intent to sue the U.S. Fish and Wildlife Service for failing to make a timely decision on whether to protect the Barbour’s map turtle and 24 other southeastern species of amphibians and reptiles.
+May 22, 2012 – The Center sent our notice of intent to sue the U.S. Fish and Wildlife Service for failing to make a timely decision on whether to protect the Barbour's map turtle and 24 other southeastern species of amphibians and reptiles.